Over its five seasons, TV series Breaking Bad became a global phenomenon, drawing in millions of viewers from around the world.

-The Candy Lady: grab a bag of 'blue meth' to take home.
+The Candy Lady: grab a bag of "blue meth" to take home.
 The blue rock candy sold here was actually used as the prop meth in the show.

 Gertrude Zachary: remember when Marie started shoplifting in Season 1?
-This local jewellery store is where she nicked the diamond tiara.
+This local jewellery store is where she stole the diamond tiara.
 They don't sell tiaras in real life, but you can bag some beautiful southwestern turquoise jewellery (just make sure you pay first).

 Crossroads Motel: you might not have the best night's sleep of your life at this funky Route 66 motel, which featured as a drug den in several episodes (namely, where Hank takes Walter Jr. to warn him about the evils of drugs).
 However, if it's a budget night's sleep in a very iconic Breaking Bad location you're after, this is the place.
 Probably best for a quick photo op rather than a full night's stay.

 Isleta Resort & Casino: part of Isleta Pueblo (Native American reservation) a few miles south of Albuquerque, this resort served as the setting for Jesse's stint in rehab in Season 2, as well as the hotel where the White family hides out in the final season.

 And remember, many of the locations provided here are actual residences and businesses.
 While it may be tempting to throw a pizza on top of the Whites' house, it's important to respect the fact that people live and do business here.
 In other words, tread lightly.